Case Interview Practice

 How to solve

-• Gather relevant data to understand the operational context.
+• Gather relevant data and insights.

-• Develop hypotheses based on initial insights.
+• Develop potential solutions based on your analysis.

 Framework adaptation examples